Hands-On Human Induced Pluripotent Stem Cell Culture Training

-The next hands-on workshop is being offered on Wednesday, November 20 and Friday, November 22, 2019 (a compressed, two-day format, ideal for minimizing travel to the Center).
+The next week-long, hands-on workshop is being offered from Wednesday, March 24, to Wednesday, March 31, 2021.
 For details and to register for the workshop, go to http://bit.ly/iPSC-training

 Responses from previous workshop participants when asked about their experiences in an anonymous follow-up survey:

 - Question: "Overall, how useful was the Workshop as an introduction to culturing human iPSCs?"
 Response: 86% said "Very useful"